crhbetz/MAD-ATV-FullRemoteAccess/README.md

 Instead of connecting directly on your server, you could now proceed to further ssh-forward this port on your server to your local machine to adb connect and run scrcpy locally.
 Please Google a tutorial for this if you're unsure how to accomplish this on the OS of your choice.

 After you're done, terminate the connection with the `ATV - Stop remote ADB` job.
 Only one device can be connected like this at a time.

+# Disclaimers

+## Dropbear binary

+The `dropbearmulti` binary that's uploaded into this repository and used for the provided MAD job was obtained from `https://bitfab.org/dropbear-static-builds/`, direct link: `https://bitfab.org/dropbear-static-builds/dropbear-v2020.81-arm-none-linux-gnueabi-static.tgz`.